Skip to main content

 Before You Start

-Before you can send an SMS blast, you need:
+Before you can send an SMS blast, you need two things set up first.
+Without these, you will not be able to send.

-2. Opted-in fans — you need fans who have explicitly opted in to receive SMS messages from you.
-Fanaura enforces this strictly.
-Only fans with SMS opt-in consent will receive your blast.
+You need fans who have explicitly opted in to receive SMS messages from you.
+Fanaura enforces this strictly — only fans with SMS opt-in consent will receive your blast.

 If you haven’t set up SMS yet, head to the Integrations page and follow the phone number provisioning flow first.